linuxlawson/wordman/README.md

 Master Password: blank

 **What it does:**
-Saves/stores your usernames and passwords to a database.
+Saves/stores your account names, usernames, and passwords to a database.
 <br>

 **To use:**